jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 ```

-Even though 50 clients ran for 600 seconds each, there was not much work done due to the 0.5 second think time built in to the test.
+Even though 50 clients ran for 600 seconds each, there was not much work done due to the 0.5 second think time built into the test.

 Only 8.35 seconds were spent EXECuting ~60k database calls.